Closed Terrarium Plants That Thrive: Expert Recommendations

 Delicate Terrarium Vines

-Terrarium vines can include a wide variety of trailing, climbing, and creeping plants.
+Terrarium vines can include a wide variety of trailing, climbing, and creeping tropical plants.

 Generally, anything that grows along the ground of a terrarium or climbs up the sides.